 Bahamas Recognizes FNU Degree in Health Service Administration

-If you are a student from The Bahamas, or if you intend to relocate to the islands and look for a job there, your FNU degree will be fully recognized in accordance with the standards set forth by the National Accreditation and Equivalency Council.
+If you are a student from The Bahamas, or if you intend to relocate to the islands and look for a job there, your Florida National University degree will be fully recognized in accordance with the standards set forth by the National Accreditation and Equivalency Council.

 Financial Aid for a Health Service Administration Degree

 Many of our health services administration program receive financial aid obtained with coordination from our specialists, and you can also apply to receive one of our scholarships.
-International students are welcome at FNU; for more information, contact one of our admissions counselors.
+International students are welcome at Florida National University; for more information, contact one of our admissions counselors.

 What You Can Do With a Bachelor’s Degree in Health Services Administration

 One of the most appealing factors of a health administration degree is that it is a truly diverse field.
-Traditionally, this career is associated with hospital administrators, but with your FNU degree you have options outside of the clinical setting, as highlighted in the bullet list of positions above.
+Traditionally, this career is associated with hospital administrators, but with your Florida National University degree, you have options outside of the clinical setting, as highlighted in the bullet list of positions above.

 Insurance companies that offer medical plans are major employers of health services administration professionals; in fact, the entire healthcare industry is being guided by managed care policies that are handled and executed upon by administration professionals.
-Upon graduation, you may be able to find work in a public health office at the municipal, state or federal level, and you should keep in mind that you will not always work in a management position; many health administration professionals find work as specialists in medical research projects, pharmaceutical companies and biotechnology firms.
+Upon graduation of the Health Service Administration Degree program, you may be able to find work in a public health office at the municipal, state or federal level, and you should keep in mind that you will not always work in a management position; many health administration professionals find work as specialists in medical research projects, pharmaceutical companies, and biotechnology firms.

-When you are ready to expand your career horizons and enjoy the highest salaries available in your chosen professional field, you can take advantage of the FNU Master in Health Services Administration degree program, which is also a fully online program.
+When you are ready to expand your career horizons and enjoy the highest salaries available in your chosen professional field, you can take advantage of the Florida National University Master in Health Services Administration degree program, which is also a fully online program.

 Get in touch with one of our counselors today to learn more about our Bachelor of Science in Health Services Administration program.

 You can also visit our campus facilities in Hialeah and southwest Miami.
-Aside from being a fully accredited college, FNU also has a thriving athletics program in case you are interested in a sports scholarship.
+Aside from being a fully accredited college, Florida National University also has a thriving athletics program in case you are interested in a sports scholarship.

-With FNU, you also have the flexibility of online education, and the health administration degree program is ideal in this regard; don’t wait too long to start forging your future, contact us today.
+With Florida National University, you also have the flexibility of online education, and the health administration degree program is ideal in this regard; don’t wait too long to start forging your future, contact us today.